servirtium/servirtium-python/README.md

 Not Working yet:

-* Any support for POST, PUT etc.
+* Support for POST, PUT etc.

 Help needed from Pythonistas!